 Rome's climate in September is generally quite dry, but by late October expect there to be rain fairly frequently.
 The rainiest months in Rome are November and December.

 If you're intending to travel during these months, pack an umbrella.
-But don't worry if you forget - you'll find many, many street vendors trying to sell you one!
+If you forget you'll find many, many street vendors trying to sell you one, but the quality will be poor and the prices, exorbitant.

 In our opinion, it's probably the most romantic of all seasons in